dylanmikesell/GEOS397/Lecture/L24/README.md

 ### 1) Update from github & organize term project presentations
 ---
-### 2) On board description of spherical and cartesian coordinate representations of lines and plane
+### 2) On board description of spherical and cartesian coordinate representations of lines and planes

 ### 3) Student exercise